 Municipal Forests provide opportunities for engaging communities in activities that demonstrate high-quality stewardship of forestland resources.
 The state of Vermont defines a municipal forest as "a tract of land primarily devoted to producing wood products, maintaining wildlife habitat, protecting water supplies, providing forest recreation and conservation education."
 140 of the 251 Towns in Vermont have Municipal Forests.
 Municipalities can create new town forests or expand existing town forests, assuming there are landowners who are willing to sell or donate their land.
-Recognizing and promoting town forests, reminding citizens and visitors of the common bonds shared through these lands.
+Recognizing and promoting town forests as community assets can strengthen cultural and educational connections to our town forests, reminding citizens and visitors of the common bonds shared through these lands.